zuri-training/fetch-metadata-team-90/Frontend/Fixed.md

 ### 2. Fixed the follwing in soso page:
 * Footer
 * Fixed responsiveness
 #The above is just an example.
 Copy and paste, the start yours below.#

+### 1. Fixed the follwing in Privacy policy page:
+* Footer links
+* Fixed responsiveness
+* adjust header
+* little adjustment to the body
+* added scroll to top button
+### 1. Fixed the follwing in Terms and Condition page:
+* Footer links
+* Fixed responsiveness
+* adjust header
+* little adjustment to the body
+* added scroll to top button